 Line Manager Staff can speak to their line manager.
 The line manager is usually the first point of contact to discuss any concerns HR Manager Staff can speak to their HR Manager who will provide advice and guidance on the various sources of help available.
 Confidential A confidential self-referral service available to all staff.
-Leaflets Counselling are available from the People Services Office or on-line at Staff Service Counselling Leaflet.
-Further resources are available at Staff Well being Staff Equality Confidential support on equality matters: and Diversity Clare Talbot (talbotc@hope.ac.uk) 0151 291 3818 Contact Confidential support on wellbeing matters: Karen Jones (jonesk1@hope.ac.uk) 0151 291 3348 Trade Union Staff can seek support from their trade union.
+Leaflets Counselling are available from the Personnel Office or on-line at Staff Service Counselling Leaflet.
+Further resources are available at Staff Well being Staff Equality Confidential support on equality matters: and Diversity Clare Talbot (talbotc@hope.ac.uk) 0151 291 3818 Contact Confidential support on wellbeing matters: Theresa Lewin (lewint@hope.ac.uk) Trade Union Staff can seek support from their trade union.
 Recognised Representatives unions at Liverpool Hope University are Unison (support staff) and UCU (academic staff) Chaplaincy The Chaplaincy Team provides pastoral and spiritual support Team for staff and students from all faiths and none